lseman/lseman/README.md

 ### 🤝 Collaboration

 I'm open to collaborative projects and research opportunities.
-If you're interested in combining efforts in Operations Research and Machine Learning, especially in Electrical Engineering contexts, feel free to reach out!
+If you're interested in combining efforts in Operations Research and Machine Learning, especially in decomposition contexts, feel free to reach out!

 ### 📫 How to Reach Me